carmine560/trading-assistant/README.md

 ## Examples ##

+The following are some examples of the configurations in my environment.
+Because this script will execute anything that is an executable configuration, you should not use these configurations without understanding them.

 ### Startup Script ###

 The following action and options configure the processing of Hyper SBI 2 pre-